 Also read the following posts

-Activities listed in the project schedule were action oriented, specific and measurable quantities were assigned to all activities where ever possible.
+Activities listed in the project schedule were action oriented, specific and measurable quantities were assigned to all activities wherever possible.

 Project Activities Vs Schedule Activities